Lonesome Dove (miniseries): Part IV: Return

 Deets is buried, then the party continues on across the Powder River.
-Meanwhile, in Nebraska, Clara's husband finally dies and is buried as well.
+Meanwhile, in Nebraska, Clara's husband finally dies and is buried, as well.

 Leaving the main group to scout ahead with Pea Eye Parker, Gus decides to pursue some buffalo.
-He and Parker end up being chased by mounted Indians, and Gus is badly wounded by two arrows in his right leg.
-While trying to get back to the herd for help, an exhausted Pea Eye is guided by the ghost of Deets, whereas Gus is found by a stranger and taken 40 miles away to Miles City, Montana.
+Parker and he end up being chased by mounted Indians, and Gus is badly wounded by two arrows in his right leg.
+While trying to get back to the herd for help, an exhausted Pea Eye is guided by the ghost of Deets, whereas Gus is found by a stranger and taken 40 miles (64.4 km) away to Miles City, Montana.

-There a doctor amputates Gus's right leg.
+There, a doctor amputates Gus's right leg.
 He tells Gus that his left leg is septic and that he will die unless it also is amputated, but Gus refuses to let him remove it.
 Gus tells Call (who has come in search of him) to give his money to Lorie, to bury him in Texas, and to admit that he, Call, is Newt's father.
 After some brief reminiscing with Call at Gus's bedside, Gus dies.
 Call arranges to store Gus's body in the town over the winter.
 He then leads the cattle drive to a wilderness lake where the party raises a cabin and a corral.

 The following spring, Call honors Gus's wish to be returned to Texas.
-Just before departing, Call gives Newt a pocket-watch that belonged to his own father and states that Newt will run the ranch in his absence.
+Just before departing, Call gives Newt a pocket watch that belonged to his own father and states that Newt will run the ranch in his absence.
 The moment is filled with anticipation, but Call is incapable of actually calling Newt his son out loud.